 Computer Science AMP

-All students must meet the Requirements for the Accelerated Master's Degree Programs
+All students must meet the Requirements for the Accelerated Master’s Degree Pathway

 Overview

-The Accelerated Master’s Entry Program (AMP) in computer science allows students with strong ability and motivation to complete a bachelor’s degree at UVM and a master's degree at UVM in computer science within 5 years.
+The Accelerated Master’s Entry Pathway (AMP) in computer science allows students with strong ability and motivation to complete a bachelor’s degree at UVM and a master's degree at UVM in computer science within 5 years.

 Specific Requirements